Super Simple Shrimp Tacos with Pineapple Salsa

 This pineapple salsa is absolutely delicious and pairs so well with the shrimp!
 It features fresh pineapple, tomato, red onion, apple cider vinegar, honey and chopped cilantro.
 The pineapple salsa includes a little bit of fresh jalapeño for a kick – if you’re sensitive to spicy foods, make sure to take the ribs and seeds out of the pepper to considerably tone the spice level down.
 I like to use precut pineapple to keep this recipe super easy.

 The pineapple salsa is actually great with just chips and would work well on grilled chicken or served over brown rice.
 The sweet juicy pineapple balances out the spice from the jalapeño and really takes this whole meal to the next level.
 I have to say the pineapple salsa really steals the show in this flavorful shrimp taco dinner.
 So fresh and tasty!

 I typically make this recipe as written, but sometimes I switch things up a bit depending on the ingredients I have on hand.

 - Protein: Instead of shrimp try a different type of seafood.
-I’ve used tilapia and salmon for a fun twist.
+I’ve used cod or salmon for a fun twist.

 - Salsa: No pineapple on hand?
 You can use another fruit such as peaches, mango, papaya or even kiwi.
 Another great option is to add a diced avocado to the salsa.

-- Toppings: Add some different toppings such as jalapeño slices, grated cotija cheese or pickled red onion.
+- Toppings: Add some different toppings such as sliced avocado or guacamole, jalapeño slices, grated cotija cheese or pickled red onion.